smashingboxes/moogfest-2017/readme.md

 Square waves are great, but there are so many other waves that can completely change the sound of the synth.
 As mentioned before, there are 2 digital-to-analog outputs, or DACs, that allow us to send an analog signal out of our chip.
-This opens the door to all kinds of other waves that are common in synths, such as [sine waves and sawtooth waves](https://www.youtube.com/watch?v=j2uB4nKzGlg) Since the transistor circuit is on-off only, we will have to use one or the two following methods to use the DACS.
+This opens the door to all kinds of other waves that are common in synths, such as [sine waves and sawtooth waves](https://www.youtube.com/watch?v=j2uB4nKzGlg).
+Since the transistor driver circuit is on-off only, we will have to use one of the following two ways to output our sound into the world:

 1. Output the signal at line-level and use headphones or other speakers.
 This is the more modular and simple approach since it just requires some passive components and can connect to far more.